francescoalongi/Artificial_neural_network_projects/README.md

 ### Project #1: Image Classification Network

 The first project was an __Object Recognition__ challenge in which we had to build a CNN classifier.
-The dataset was composed of images representing 20 different types of objects (airplanes, bulbs...) also with an unbalancement in number of samples.
+The dataset was composed of images representing 20 different types of objects (airplanes, bulbs...) also with an unbalance in the number of samples.

 ### Project #2: Image Segmentation Network